Marconi Company: Early history

 The subsidiary Marconi Wireless Telegraph Company of America, also called "American Marconi", was founded in 1899.
 It was the dominant radio communications provider in the US until the formation of the Radio Corporation of America (RCA) in 1919.

-In 1900 the company's name was changed to "Marconi's Wireless Telegraph Company" and Marconi's Wireless Telegraph Training College was established in 1901.
-The company and factory was moved to New Street Works in 1912 to allow for production expansion in light of the RMS Titanic disaster.
-Along with private entrepreneurs, Marconi company formed in 1924 the Unione Radiofonica Italiana (URI), which was granted by Mussolini's regime a monopoly of radio broadcasts in 1924.
+In 1900 the company's name was changed to "Marconi's Wireless Telegraph Company", and Marconi's Wireless Telegraph Training College was established in 1901.
+The company and factory was moved within Chelmsford to New Street Works in 1912 to allow for production expansion in light of the RMS Titanic disaster.
+Along with private entrepreneurs, the Marconi company formed in 1924 the Unione Radiofonica Italiana (URI), which was granted by Mussolini's regime a monopoly of radio broadcasts in 1924.
 After the war, URI became the RAI, which lives on to this day.

+In 1909 the company suffered a shortage of cash, and wages were being paid late.
+Marconi sought a Managing Director with business skills and recruited Godfrey Isaacs who turned it around.
+He spearheaded the direction of Marconi until he stood down due to ill-health in 1924 and died the following year.
+Isaacs was able to take advantage of the boost given to maritime wireless after the sinking of the Titanic and later moved the company into radio broadcasting where it was the dominant force in the formation of the British Broadcasting Company.
+After Isaacs took over running the company its founder focussed on research and development.

+Isaac Shoenberg joined the company in 1914 and became joint general manager in 1924.
+After leaving Marconi in 1928 he went on to lead research at EMI where he was influential in the development of television broadcasting.
+The project was a collaboration between EMI and Marconi; for Marconi it was led by Simeon Aisenstein, who had joined Marconi at the end of 1921 after being secretly extracted from Russia.

-In 1939, the Marconi Research Laboratories at Great Baddow were founded and in 1941 there was a buyout of Marconi-Ekco Instruments to form Marconi Instruments.
+In 1939, the Marconi Research Laboratories were founded at Great Baddow, Essex.
+In 1941 there was a buyout of Marconi-Ekco Instruments to form Marconi Instruments.

 Operations as English Electric subsidiary

-English Electric acquired the Marconi Company in 1946 which complemented its other operations; heavy electrical engineering, aircraft and its railway traction business.
+English Electric acquired the Marconi Company in 1946 to complement its other operations: heavy electrical engineering, aircraft manufacture and its railway traction business.
 In 1948 the company was reorganised into four divisions: Communications, Broadcasting, Aeronautics and Radar.
 These had expanded to 13 manufacturing divisions by 1965 when a further reorganisation took place.
 The divisions were placed into three groups: Telecommunications, Components and Electronics.

 At this time the Marconi Company had facilities at New Street Chelmsford, Baddow, Basildon, Billericay, and Writtle as well as in Wembley, Gateshead and Hackbridge.
 It also owned Marconi Instruments, Sanders Electronics, Eddystone Radio and Marconi Italiana (based in Genoa, Italy).
 In 1967 Marconi took over Stratton and Company to form Eddystone Radio.